 Man acquitted of Driving While Intoxicated Charge.

 A Kendall County jury took only 8 minutes to return a not guilty verdict against a South Texas man accused of driving while intoxicated.
-Attorneys with the firm of Daniel & Halstead were able to ask serious questions about the evidence and thoroughness of the DWI investigation by the Kendall County Sheriff’s Office.
+Attorneys with Daniel & Halstead were able to ask serious questions about the evidence and thoroughness of the DWI investigation by the Kendall County Sheriff’s Office.

 Harassment of a Public Servant charges dismissed.

 A young woman accused of Harassment of a Public Servant in connection with a disturbance at a local apartment complex had her charges dismissed by the Bexar County District Attorney’s Office.
 Daniel & Halstead was able to negotiate a resolution of her case that resulted in a dismissal which will allow the client to have the charge expunged from her record without any lasting negative consequences.

 All charges dropped against man accused of Prohibited Sexual Contact with his daughter.